Address Advisory

 NEW!
 Search by residential address to find your regular trash and recycling service days.

-City of Huntington Trash & Curbside Recycling Program
+Trash & Curbside Recycling

 - Place containers in front of residence (no alley pick up).

-- Wheels must face house.
+- Wheels must face the house.

 - Lids must be completely closed.

-- Only carts issued by GFL Environmental are allowed.
+- Only GFL-issued carts are allowed.

 Missed Pickup or Damaged Bin?

-- Please call (260) 356-4720 for assistance or contact us through the Huntington Connect portal.
+Please call (260) 356-4720 or contact us via the Huntington Connect portal.

 Drop-Off Recycling Locations